flotpython/exos-python/notebooks/tps/puzzle8/README-puzzle8-nb.md

   `head` command here is just a convenience to chop the output after the 10 first lines)

-using this information, you can identify the functions that are the most time-consuming, and then focus on optimizing them; this is how for example I was able to discard numpy arrays as a possible representation for the boards, as profiling showed that they were incurring a significant overhead
+using this information, you can identify the bottleneck functions, and then focus on optimizing them
+this is how for example how I was able to discard numpy arrays as a possible representation for the boards, as profiling showed that they were incurring a significant overhead - the way I was using them at least